Subscribe to updates

 and No Loading/Unloading at Any Time

-restrictions in Clitheroe.
-This includes a revised proposal for Railway View Avenue, which was previously deferred due to objections.
-The restrictions are deemed necessary to address concerns regarding visibility, access, and the safe movement of vehicles and pedestrians.
-Councillor David Dwyer noted that the revised proposal for Railway View Avenue reduces the extent of the restriction while still targeting safety concerns.
-The report detailed an objection from a local business concerned about the impact on medication deliveries to elderly and vulnerable individuals, but officers commented that double yellow lines already exist, and nearby parking is available.
+restrictions within Clitheroe.
+This includes a revised proposal for Railway View Avenue, which was previously deferred.
+The restrictions are deemed necessary to address concerns relating to visibility, access, and the safe movement of vehicles and pedestrians.
+Councillor David Dwyer noted that the revised proposal for Railway View Avenue reduces the extent of the restriction while still addressing safety concerns.
+The report detailed an objection from a local business regarding the impact on loading and unloading, particularly for medication deliveries to elderly and vulnerable individuals.
+Officers commented that while loading and unloading are permitted on double yellow lines, the proposed restrictions aim to improve safety and access, and alternative parking is available.

 Supplementary Procurement Report